Baba Gurdit Singh: Later years

-Baba Gurdit Singh escaped and remained underground for many years until 1920 when, on the advice of Mahatma Gandhi, he made a voluntary surrender at Nankana Sahib and was imprisoned for five years.
+Singh escaped and remained underground for many years until 1920 when, on the advice of Mahatma Gandhi, he made a voluntary surrender at Nankana Sahib and was imprisoned for five years.
 Later, he settled in Calcutta.
-He died on 24 July, 1954, in Amritsar and was cremated at his native village Sarhali Kalan, Tarn taran.

-In 1937, Pratap Singh Kairon, the future Chief Minister Punjab and then an Akali nominee, entered the Punjab Legislative Assembly, defeating the Congress candidate, none other than Baba Gurdit Singh of Sarhali.
+In 1937 Pratap Singh Kairon, the future Chief Minister Punjab and then an Akali nominee, entered the Punjab Legislative Assembly, defeating the Congress candidate, Baba Gurdit Singh of Sarhali.

-Baba Gurdit Singh had one son, Baba Balwant Singh.
-Baba Balwant Singh had two sons, Ajit Singh & Jaswant Singh, and five daughters: Harbhajan Kaur, Sawant Kaur, Amarjit Kaur, Balbir Kaur & Dalbir Kaur.
-His sons both died in late seventies and early eighties.
-He has two paternal grandsons, one of them lives in Zira and the other (Tejpal Singh Sandhu) lives in Canada while their mother (his daughter-in-law) is settled in the US.
-His grandson, living in Zira, died in 2014 in a car accident near Sarhali.
+Singh died on 24 July 1954, in Amritsar and was cremated at his native village Sarhali Kalan, Tarn taran.
+Baba Gurdit Singh left behind one son, Baba Balwant Singh.

+Films

+A movie named as Guru Nanak Jahaz on his life was made with Gurpreet Ghuggi in lead role of Baba Gurdit Singh.
+The film was released on 1st May 2025 on life of Mewa Singh Lopoke and his role in Ghaderite movement and whole incidents surrounding the Komagata Maru ship as well as incidents that happened surrounding Baba Gurdit Singh.